 There is evidence for this shift to a cultural romance with figures who seem to go against the grain and set a life course based on their own passions.
 Socially challenged innovators-perhaps Thomas Edison or Steve Jobs-are often seen as having a kind of single-minded preoccupation that plays out in desultory conversations with others, but intense conversations within themselves.
 Yet Scientific American's Farris Jabr is not so sure, at least with regard to the alleged fixation on interiority present in modern popular fiction.
 He challenges the idea that there is a culture-wide weakness for endless rumination.
-"Yes, we talk to ourselves-our minds chatter incessantly-and we are the saner for it."36
+"Yes, we talk to ourselves-our minds chatter incessantly-and we are the saner for it."

 But what about individuals who complain that their lives are interrupted by worries and "what ifs" that they can't easily set aside?
 While we expect that teens and young adults are carrying backstories that sometimes weigh them down with more than they can handle, we expect that it is largely a function of the instability of passing transitions into work, or more independence from their families.
-Interestingly, therapists working with senior citizens at the opposite end of life regularly guide many who are unable to set aside doubts and second guesses over events that happened over a half century ago.37 handle.
-Common complaints of family frictions and thoughts of hopelessness seemed to be more the rule than the exception, especially among younger adults.38 They lend credence to the aphorism that a person alone still has another partner to address.
+Interestingly, therapists working with senior citizens at the opposite end of life regularly guide many who are unable to set aside doubts and second guesses over events that happened over a half century ago.

+The obvious disruptions of lives during the 2020 pandemic clearly put more challenges in front of people than many could handle.
+Common complaints of family frictions and thoughts of hopelessness seemed to be more the rule than the exception, especially among younger adults.
+They lend credence to the aphorism that a person alone still has another partner to address.

 The effects may show up as insomnia, generalized anxiety, or even doubts that they have a future worth trying to claim.